Join our grassroots campaign!

 My wife and I chose to raise our family here because Lake County offers everyone a chance to succeed.
 I'm running for Lake County Board to make sure it stays that way while upholding our values: protecting our environment, supporting small businesses, and keeping our property taxes from rising.

-For 17 years, I have worked in healthcare in and around Lake County to support patients with Parkinson’s disease, cardiovascular conditions, and cancer.
+For 17 years, I have worked in healthcare in and around Lake County, including Abbott Laboratories for 10 years, to support patients with Parkinson’s disease, cardiovascular conditions, and cancer.
 I served as a board member for the non-profit Friends for Health, a group dedicated to getting Lake County residents access to the care and medical services they need.
 I am also a former city planning commissioner where I focused on long-term planning, conservation, and preserving the character of our neighborhoods.
 Three years ago, residents of Lake Forest, Deerfield, Highland Park, and Bannockburn elected me as a Trustee for West Deerfield Township.
 In that capacity, I ensure that our local needs—including basic nutrition, employment, and mental health services—are fulfilled, while safeguarding our community’s tax dollars from unchecked spending.

 I have an MBA from the Kelley School of Business at Indiana University and an A.B. in Economics from the University of Michigan.
 In 2007, I met my wife Shruti in Lake Forest.
 We now live in Highland Park and are proud parents of twins Reya and Eshaan, who recently celebrated their 8th birthday.